 Out of the three papers in the Permajet Textured Fine Art range, this particular paper definitely has the most visible and prominent texture pattern.
-It consists of a Alpha Cellulose base and has a similar warm tone to that of Gallery Etching 310.
-Also it has a lighter weighting of 250 gsm.
+It consists of an Alpha Cellulose base and has a similar warm tone to that of Gallery Etching 310.
+Also, it has a lighter weighting of 250 gsm.

 The three papers within the Permajet Textured Fine Art range are great.
 All three offer something of great value to photographers and artists.
-Each have their own pros and cons.
-Of course these will differ based on the individual user, as choosing paper surfaces to suit your own style of photographic work is very much personal and very subjective.
+Each has their own pros and cons.
+Of course, these will differ based on the individual user, as choosing paper surfaces to suit your own style of photographic work is very much personal and very subjective.

 You can explore more of what Permajet offers over on their website at https://www.permajet.com.
 The three papers that I reviewed in this article are provided in the “Test Pack 3 – Fine Art” which can be purchased from their site here.
 This test pack contains 18 A4 size sheets consisting of two sheets for each of the nine paper surfaces available within the overall Permajet Fine Art range.

 Stay tuned for future articles in this DIY Printing series where I will review and discuss other papers.
-Let me know what your favourite paper is by responding in the comments section.
+Let me know what your favorite paper is by responding in the comments section.